Component

+Components are the core building blocks of the Splight engine, as they are responsible for handling all data processing within the system.
 They come in two main forms: algorithms, which transform and analyze data, and connectors, which pass data between components.
 Despite their different roles, both types share the same structure and are defined in the same way.
+Each component includes a set of routines that are executed during runtime, enabling seamless interaction with the underlying infrastructure by sending and receiving data as needed.

 Creating a Component